SamSam9090/syrianarchive-http/Pages/about/index.md

 - Civilian casualties as a result of alleged attacks by Syrian government forces
 - Civilian casualties as a result of alleged attacks by pro-Syrian government forces
 - Plunder and theft
-- Coalition airstrikes in syria
+- Coalition airstrikes in Syria
-- Russian airstrikes in syria
+- Russian airstrikes in Syria

 The materials can be filtered according to the identified weapons used in the incident.
 The weapons list include: